Why major in economics at Missouri State?

-Economics majors who wish to pursue careers in business, public administration or government, or wish to attend graduate school or law school are encouraged (but not required) to choose electives from the following relevant tracks listed below.
+Economics majors who wish to pursue careers in business, public administration or government, or wish to attend graduate school or law school will find that a degree in Economics has much to offer.
+For example:

 Businesses of all sizes use economists for forecasting, strategic planning and data analysis.
 Many business economists have careers in manufacturing, banking, financial services and investments.